 - A. Nominations of officers and chapter delegates may be submitted by any ASRT voting member.
 Nominations shall be received in the ASRT office by the end of the first business day of October.
-Completed candidate information forms shall be received in the ASRT office by the end of the first business day of November. - B. An individual may not run for a national office and chapter delegate position on the same ballot. - C. An individual may not run for more than one chapter delegate position on the same ballot. - D. An individual shall not hold a national office and chapter delegate position simultaneously.
+Completed candidate information forms shall be received in the ASRT office by the end of the first business day of November. - B. An individual may not run for a national office and chapter delegate position on the same ballot. - C. An individual may not run for more than one chapter delegate position on the same ballot. - D. An individual shall not hold an ASRT Board of Directors position and chapter delegate or affiliate delegate position simultaneously.